AmithBV0606/NextJs-Part-6/README.md

 - It is particularly helpful for handling form validation and error messages.

 - This hook takes 2 parameters, first the Server Action and an initial form state.

+- Refer `app/products-db-create/page.tsx` for examples of `useActionStatus` hook.

+## Separating Server Actions

+- Previously we hit a roadblock when we tried to define a server action in a client component.

+- The solution is to separate our Server Actions into it's own files keeping our server side logic cleanly separeted from our client side components.

+- Refer `app/products-db-create/page.tsx` and `actions/product.ts`.